trufflesuite/truffle/packages/truffle-core/README.md

-build           => Build development version of app compile         => Compile contracts console         => Run a console with deployed contracts instanciated and available (REPL) create:contract => Create a basic contract create:test     => Create a basic test deploy          => Deploy contracts to the network, compiling if needed
+build           => Build development version of app compile         => Compile contracts console         => Run a console with deployed contracts instantiated and available (REPL) create:contract => Create a basic contract create:test     => Create a basic test deploy          => Deploy contracts to the network, compiling if needed